typed-xlsx

 typed-xlsx is a write-only library focused on stable report generation.
 It does not try to cover every spreadsheet use case.

-• SheetJS — best when you need parsing, conversion, and broad spreadsheet interoperability.
+• SheetJS is a strong fit when you need parsing, conversion, and broad spreadsheet interoperability.

 Some examples:

-• Multi-format supporthucre and SheetJS support workflows beyond .xlsx. typed-xlsx only writes .xlsx.
+• Multi-format support — SheetJS supports workflows beyond .xlsx. typed-xlsx only writes .xlsx.

-• Round-trip preservationhucre is a much better fit when you need to open, modify, and save existing workbooks without dropping unknown parts.
+• Round-trip preservation — choose a lower-level library when you need to open, modify, and save existing workbooks without dropping unknown parts.

 Summary

-If your primary need is advanced structured reports with an extensive type-safe DSL, choose typed-xlsx.
+Choose typed-xlsx when your primary need is advanced structured reports with an extensive type-safe DSL.

 Copyright © 2026 Cyprien Thao.
 Released under the MIT License.